 In the event that a student received less aid than the amount he/she earned at the time of withdrawal, the student is eligible to receive those funds.
-BCCC will notify the student of his/her eligibility of this post-withdrawal disbursement offer to which the student has 14 days to accept or decline these funds.
+BCCC will notify the student of his/her eligibility of this post-withdrawal disbursement offer the school is automatically eligible for grant funds but the student has 14 days to accept or decline any loan post post-withdrawal disbursements.
 This notification shall be either by email or regular mail or both.
 Acceptance by the student needs to be in writing and student may be required to sign financial aid document verifying the request.